-Jesus spoke this in response to one of the Jewish officials asking him this question:
+Jesus spoke this in response to one of the temple officials asking him this question:

 “The most important of all the instructions is, ‘Hear O Israel – the LORD our God is our only Lord – and you shall love the LORD your God with all your heart, with all your soul and with all your mind and with all your strength’ – this is the most important instruction."
 (Mark 12:29-30)